-While candles provide a small flame, it is still important to follow a few basic safety precautions.
-Never leave your candle unattended or in a draft.
+While scented candles provide a relatively small flame, it is still important to follow a few basic safety precautions.
+Never leave your scented candle unattended or in a draft.
 Let it stand on a protective surface to prevent heat damage to furniture should the candle reach the end of its burn.
 Keep the candle well clear of flammable substances.

-Keep your candle in a dry and cool place, away from direct sunlight.
+Keep your scented candle in a dry and cool place, away from direct sunlight.
 If it gets too hot, it may melt and lose its scent and shape, which may diminish the quality of your experience.
 Similarly, avoid it getting too cold or frozen.
 If it does, simply allow to return to room temperature before lighting.